kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   who are where I *was*, since I can have a little bit of that affordance right now.
 I have a little more credibility, which will continue to increase as I build a research career.
 - I've been swimming against the tide for this past decade.
 Will the water and the tide I swim against disappear one day?
 I try not to think about those things.
+But when you've survived winters, you know that you can find it within yourself to do it again if you must.
 - It's been finally a few years into feeling like it's finally been paying off, and it feels really great.
+I'm pretty excited about 2020 and beyond.

 ## Happy New Year to all of you
 - I have a list of goals, but I guess I'll keep that to myself.
 They mostly involve things I'd like to focus on making